UNITED STATES

 All amounts, except per share amounts, are presented in thousands (000s), except as otherwise noted.

-The fiscal quarter for each of Unifi, Inc., its primary domestic operating subsidiaries and its subsidiary in El Salvador ended on October 1, 2023.
-Unifi, Inc.’s remaining material operating subsidiaries’ fiscal quarter ended on September 30, 2023.
+The fiscal quarter for each of Unifi, Inc., its primary domestic operating subsidiaries and its subsidiary in El Salvador ended on September 29, 2024.
+Unifi, Inc.’s remaining material operating subsidiaries’ fiscal quarter ended on September 30, 2024.
 There were no significant transactions or events that occurred between Unifi, Inc.’s fiscal quarter end and such wholly owned subsidiaries’ fiscal quarter end.
-The three-month periods ended October 1, 2023 and October 2, 2022 both consisted of 13 weeks.
+The three-month periods ended September 29, 2024 and October 1, 2023 both consisted of 13 weeks.

 3. Recent Accounting Pronouncements

-Based on UNIFI’s review of Accounting Standards Updates issued since the filing of the 2023 Form 10-K, there have been no newly issued or newly applicable accounting pronouncements that have had, or are expected to have, a material impact on UNIFI’s consolidated financial statements.
+Based on UNIFI’s review of ASUs issued since the filing of the 2024 Form 10-K, there have been no other newly issued or newly applicable accounting pronouncements that have had, or are expected to have, a material impact on UNIFI’s consolidated financial statements.

 5